CARES Act Resources & Frequently Asked Questions

 Costs Covered with the CARES Act Funds:

 As towns have started to receive CARES Act funds, they have also began spending some of these funds.
 Below are some examples of costs that towns have covered with the CARES Act, remember that each of these have satisfied all three factors that are required by the CARES Act to spend these funds.
+A resolution, resolving to spend CARES Act funds can be found here.

 - Personal Protective Equipment (PPE) for employees, officers, and town meeting attendees: